 - Tilt/telescoping steering wheel

-- CD stereo with MP3 jack and USB port
+- CD stereo with USB port, MP3 jack and Bluetooth connectivity with streaming audio

 - Available premium stereo with subwoofer